-“Development of a vaccine against invasive non typhoidal salmonellosis in Africa” was supported by the Toscana Regional Government (Italy).
+The project “Development of a vaccine against invasive non typhoidal salmonellosis in Africa” was supported by the Toscana Regional Government (Italy).

 Research goals of the S-AFRIVAC project:

-The goal of the S-AFRIVAC project is ambitious: allow the development of a vaccine against a neglected disease of Africa that still today has no vaccine, endemic in this continent and showing increasing signs of AMR.
+The goal of the S-AFRIVAC project was ambitious: allow the development of a vaccine against a neglected disease of Africa that still today has no vaccine, is endemic in this continent and is showing increasing signs of Anti Microbial Resistance.

 1. Conclusion of pre-clinical studies,